Stephen Toope: Career

-In an op-edit, in 2018 he criticized British politicians for "condemning UK universities as broken and in need of market discipline."
+In a 2018 op-ed he criticized British politicians for "condemning UK universities as broken and in need of market discipline."

-In 2019, he received an honorary LLD from the Law Society of Ontario.
 During his annual university address, in 2020 he announced Cambridge was removing fossil fuel investments from its portfolio.

-On September 20, 2021, he announced he would be stepping down as vice-chancellor of the University of Cambridge, two years short of completing his seven-year term.
+On September 20, 2021, Toope announced he would be stepping down as vice-chancellor of the University of Cambridge, two years short of completing his seven-year term.
 His last day in the role was September 30, 2022.

 In May 2022, he was selected as the 5th President of Canadian Institute for Advanced Research (CIFAR), commencing November 1, 2022.

 Personal

 Toope took up residence in Cambridge in 2018, along with his wife, Paula Rosen, a speech-language pathologist and musical theatre composer.
 They have three adult children.